IPCC-AR7/ar7-wg1-fod-ch99-fig99-template/README.md

 - recipe_ipccwg1ar6ch3_atmosphere_YYYYMMDD_HHMMSS/plots/fig_3_4_collect/collect/gsat_Global_multimodel_anom_1850-2020.eps

-## Publication sources

-List scientific publications related to the figure, including those describing:

-- The methodology

-- The datasets

-- The tool used to generate the figure

-Use APA-style references with DOI links where possible.

 ## How to cite

 If you use this repository or any of its contents in your work, please cite it appropriately.